AkariiinMKII/Scoop/Chocolatey-and-Winget-Comparison.md

 * **Simpler app repository.** Scoop just uses Git for its app repository.
 You can create your own repo, or even just a single file that describes an app to install.

 **NOTE** While it would be easy to install Skype with Scoop, this will probably never be in Scoop's main bucket (app repository).
 Scoop focuses on open-source, command-line developer tools.
 The [scoop-extras](https://github.com/lukesampson/scoop-extras) bucket is for non developer tools.

+#### How is Scoop different to [Winget](https://github.com/microsoft/winget-cli)?

+Refer to this discussion: https://github.com/ScoopInstaller/Scoop/discussions/4777